Luteolin

 DefinitionThis section has been translated automatically.

-Secondary plant substance, which chemically belongs to the group of flavones (yellow dyes).
+Secondary plant substance that chemically belongs to the group of flavones (yellow dyes).
 Luteolin is a volatile substance and soluble in both water and ethanol.

-The effects of luteolin are described as anti-inflammatory, antioxidant, neuroprotective.
+The effects of luteolin are described as anti-inflammatory, antioxidant and neuroprotective.
 The substance is also said to strengthen the immune system.
-Furthermore, experimental approaches have also shown antiproliferative (strengthening the effect of fluorouracil) and tumour-protective(apoptosis-inducing) properties.
+Furthermore, antiproliferative (enhancing the effect of fluorouracil) and tumor-protective(apoptosis-inducing) properties have also been identified in experimental approaches.

 LiteratureThis section has been translated automatically.